Should Entering Sweepstakes Be Your Next Full-Time Job?

-It's a tempting idea, especially if you have won big prizes recently. if you are stuck in a job you hate, the idea of staying home and filling out entry forms and earning enough to make a good living sounds like a dream come true.
+It's a tempting idea, especially if you have won big prizes recently or if you're stuck in a job you hate.
+The idea of staying home and filling out entry forms and earning enough to make a good living sounds like a dream come true.
 And you'd save money on lunches out, work clothes, and transportation costs, right?

-If you treat sweeping like a job, organize yourself well, and spend eight hours a day entering as many sweeps as you can, you will certainly win a lot of prizes — quite possibly enough to make a living.
+If you treat sweeping like a job, organize your entries well, and spend eight hours a day entering as many sweeps as you can, you will certainly win prizes — quite possibly enough to make a living.

 It's not easy to win a prize that's big enough to set yourself up for life.
-Hundreds of millions of people compete to win huge prizes like the HGTV Dream Home or the PCH SuperPrize drawings.
-Even if you maximize your chances of winning, you'll need a lot of luck to be drawn as the winner.
+Hundreds of millions of people compete to win huge giveaways like the HGTV Dream Home or the PCH SuperPrize drawings.
+Even if you maximize your chances of winning, you'll need a lot of luck to be the winner.

 Sweepstakes are too unreliable to stake your livelihood, and that of your family, on your prize wins.
 Sometimes, no matter how much or how smartly you enter, you just don't win.
 Nothing is guaranteed with giveaways.

-Even when you do win, it's not a sure thing that your prize will help you pay your rent or buy groceries.
-For example, winning a vacation can be an amazing experience, but if you live in the U.S., it comes with a cost when you have to declare your prize on your taxes.
+Even when you do win, you can't be sure that your prize will help you pay your rent or buy groceries.
+For example, winning a vacation is an amazing experience, but if you live in the U.S., it comes with a cost when you have to declare your prize on your taxes.
 It won't help you pay your bills.

-Also, trying to make a living with sweepstakes puts a lot of pressure on what should be a fun hobby.
-If your entire way of living depends on a big win, you're going to spend a lot of time being disappointed — and eating ramen noodles.
+Trying to make a living with sweepstakes puts a lot of pressure on what should be a fun hobby.
+If your entire life depends on a big win, you're going to spend a lot of time being disappointed — and eating ramen noodles.

 Sweepstakes can certainly save you money.
-You can win a lot of stuff that you can enjoy yourself, sell, or donate to charity to help offset your taxes.
+You'll win things that you can enjoy yourself, sell, or donate to charity to help offset your taxes.
 It's great to not have to shell out your hard-earned cash for t-shirts, fancy beauty products, getaways, or games.

-And when the holidays come around, it's a great feeling to be able to give presents to your friends and loved ones — giving you the chance to delight them with gifts that you otherwise might not be able to afford.
+And when birthdays and holidays come around, it's a great feeling to be able to give prizes as presents to your friends and loved ones — giving you the chance to delight them with gifts that you otherwise might not be able to afford.